 Before diving straight into it all with the crown jewel, Disneyland, and how I would run and expand the park to prepare for it's future, I wanted to take a post to outline my goals generally for Parks and Resorts as a whole.

-First, in covering the parks there are three notes regarding my approach:
+First, in covering the parks there are a few notes regarding my approach:

 - The primary goal is to address each park individually to assess its particular needs, not to treat them as fungible units.